AMERICAN RABBIT HOUND ASSOCIATION

 A.

-This person is to be knowledgeable concerning breed
+person is to be knowledgeable concerning breed standards.

-The Breed Inspector must measure all hounds before they are allowed to enter
+Inspector must measure all hounds before they are allowed to enter an

-an ARHA/NKC sanctioned hunt unless the hound has an official measurement
+ARHA/NKC sanctioned hunt unless the hound has an official measurement card.

-card.
-The Breed Inspector must record the height of the hound on the Hunt
+The Breed Inspector must record the height of the hound on the Hunt Entry

-Entry Form and place his/her signature in the correct place.
-If the hound is
+Form and place his/her signature in the correct place.
+If the hound is over

-over 15 inches, the Breed Inspector keeps the form and sends it into NKC
+15 inches, the Breed Inspector keeps the form and sends it into NKC along

 3.

-hound it must be done at the staging area before the hounds go out in the
+size of the hound it must be done at the staging area before the hounds go

-field at the beginning of any cast.
-The handler should inform the judge of
+out in the field at the beginning of any cast.
+The handler should inform the

-the cast he is challenging the size of the hound.
-The judge will request a
+judge of the cast he is challenging the size of the hound.
+The judge will

-less by the Master of Hounds the dog cannot be challenged again that day at the
+15” or less by the Master of Hounds the dog cannot be challenged again that

 4.